DrCBrennan-Rich/Pyxem_Electron_Microscopy/README.md

 SpotDiffractionSimulation - Simulate the spot diffraction patterns for visual comparison to data from the relevant crystallographic information file (CIF).

+VirtualDarkFieldInteractive - Produces a virtual dark field image from the data.
+Custom function is implimented to allow better control of the signal axes in order to impove interactivity.

 For further information, the best place to search is the incredibly well structured Pyxem github: https://github.com/pyxem which should be cited using: https://zenodo.org/records/15594715